-φ , in GSE coordinate system; $\theta = 0$ is in the ecliptic plane and $\theta = 0$ and $\phi = 0$ is toward the Sun, (2) the closest approach (CA) of the observational path to the flux rope's axis, given by d in units of R; a positive/negative value of d means that the observational path is above/below the axis in (x', y', z') coordinates, i.e., y' > 0/y' < 0 as shown by the examples of the positive d in Fig.12e and 13e, and (3) the free parameters in Eq.1-3, which are H, B_0 and R.
+If any kinematic evolution of the flux rope could be ignored, the magnetic field profile along an observational path is determined once the following six parameters are known: (1) the orientation of the flux rope's axis, i.e., the \hat{z} axis, which is given by the elevation and azimuthal angles, θ and φ , in GSE coordinate system; $\theta = 0$ is in the ecliptic plane and $\theta = 0$ and $\phi = 0$ is toward the Sun, (2) the closest approach (CA) of the observational path to the flux rope's axis, given by d in units of R; a positive/negative value of d means that the observational path is above/below the axis in (x', y', z') coordinates, i.e., y' > 0/y' < 0 as shown by the examples of the positive d in Figures 12e and 13e, and (3) the free parameters in equations (1)-(3), which are H, B_0 , and R.

-After the possible plasma motion is taken into account, five additional parameters should be considered, which are $\mathbf{v}c = (v_X, v_Y, v_Z)$, v_e and v_p .
+After the possible plasma motion is taken into account, five additional parameters should be considered, which are $\mathbf{v}c = (v_X, v_Y, v_Z)$, v_e , and v_p .
 Here we assume that the flux rope propagates and expands uniformly and experiences a quasi-steady, self-similar expansion (or contraction) during the period of interest.
-Thus, \mathbf{v}c is a constant vector, describing a global linear motion, that does not change the internal magnetic field of the flux rope.
+Thus, \mathbf{v}c is a constant vector, describing a global linear motion, which does not change the internal magnetic field of the flux rope.

-The parameter v_e is a constant expansion speed of the boundary of the cross-section of the flux rope.
-The selfsimilar assumption gives the expansion speed at any radial distance, r, away from the flux rope's axis as in which x is the normalized radial distance, equal to r/R. As a consequence, the radius of the cross-section of the flux rope evolves as follows in which t_0 is the initial time (or the time the observer first encountering the MC flux rope), and the magnetic field as
+The parameter v_e is a constant expansion speed of the boundary of the cross section of the flux rope.
+The self-similar assumption gives the expansion speed at any radial distance, r, away from the flux rope's axis as in which x is the normalized radial distance, equal to r/R. As a consequence, the radius of the cross section of the flux rope evolves as follows in which t_0 is the initial time (or the time the observer first encounters the MC flux rope) and the magnetic field as